Responsive web design: Challenges, and other approaches

-Luke Wroblewski has summarized some of the RWD and mobile design challenges and created a catalog of multi-device layout patterns.
-He suggested that, compared with a simple HWD approach, device experience or RESS (responsive web design with server-side components) approaches can provide a user experience that is better optimized for mobile devices.
+Luke Wroblewski has summarized some of the responsive and mobile design challenges and created a catalog of multi-device layout patterns.
+He suggested that, compared with a simple responsive web design approach, device experience or RESS (responsive web design with server-side components) approaches can provide a user experience that is better optimized for mobile devices.
 Server-side CSS generator implementation of stylesheet languages like Sass can be part of such an approach.
 Google has recommended responsive design for smartphone websites over other approaches.

-Although many publishers have implemented responsive designs, one challenge for RWD adoption was that some banner advertisements and videos were not fluid.
+Although many publishers have implemented responsive designs, one challenge for responsive design adoption was that some banner advertisements and videos were not fluid.
 However, search advertising and (banner) display advertising came to support specific device platform targeting and different advertisement size formats for desktop, smartphone, and basic mobile devices.
 Different landing page URLs have been used for different platforms, or Ajax has been used to display different advertisement variants on a page.
 CSS tables permitted hybrid fixed and fluid layouts.

-There have been many ways of validating and testing RWD designs, ranging from mobile site validators and mobile emulators to simultaneous testing tools like Adobe Edge Inspect.
+There have been many ways of validating and testing responsive web designs, ranging from mobile site validators and mobile emulators to simultaneous testing tools like Adobe Edge Inspect.
 The Chrome, Firefox and Safari browsers and developer tools have offered responsive design viewport resizing tools, as do third parties.